microsoft/dicom-server/docs/concepts/change-feed.md

 ### DICOM Cast

-[DICOM Cast](/converter/dicom-cast) is a stateful processor that pulls DICOM changes from change feed, transforms and publishes them to a configured FHIR service as an [ImagingStudy resource](https://www.hl7.org/fhir/imagingstudy.html).
+[DICOM Cast](/converter/dicom-cast) is a stateful processor that pulls DICOM changes from Change Feed, transforms and publishes them to a configured FHIR service as an [ImagingStudy resource](https://www.hl7.org/fhir/imagingstudy.html).

 ### Example Usage Flow

 Below is the flow for an example application that wants to do additional processing on the instances within the DICOM service.

-1. Application that wants to monitor the change feed starts.
+1. Application that wants to monitor the Change Feed starts.
 2. It determines if there's a current state that it should start with:
    * If it has a state, it uses the offset (sequence) stored.
    * If it has never started and wants to start from beginning it uses offset=0
    * If it only wants to process from now, it queries `/changefeed/latest` to obtain the last sequence
-3. It queries the change feed with the given offset `/changefeed?offset={offset}`
+3. It queries the Change Feed with the given offset `/changefeed?offset={offset}`
 4. If there are entries:
    * It performs additional processing
    * It updates it's current state